Stock market today: Wall Street inches higher toward edge of bull market

 They've been under pressure because the Fed's fastest flurry of rate hikes in decades has pushed some bank customers to pull their deposits and put them into money-market funds paying more in interest.
 At the same time, rate hikes have knocked down values of bonds and other investments banks made when rates were low.

 The pressure has caused several high-profile bank failures and pushed Wall Street to punish stocks of other banks as it hunts for possible victims.
-But Zions Bancorp rose 6.7% for the largest gain in the S&P 500.
-Comerica was close behind with a 6.3% rise.
+Comerica rose 6% for one of the biggest gains int eh S&P 500.

-In the bond market, the yield on the 10-year Treasury rose to 3.71% from 3.69% late Monday.
+In the bond market, the yield on the 10-year Treasury remained flat at 3.69%.
 It helps set rates for mortgages and other important loans.

-In stock markets abroad, indexes were moving modestly higher across much of Europe.
+In stock markets abroad, indexes moved modestly higher across much of Europe.

 In Asia, Japan's Nikkei 225 gained 0.9% after government data showed Japanese wages rose 1% over a year earlier in April but growth slowed from the previous month's 1.3%.